-ULTRARAM: An Emerging Memory Platform for NVM and Low-Power Neuromorphic Systems
+ULTRARAM: An Emerging Memory Technology for NVM and Low-Power Neuromorphic Systems

 Abstract

-ULTRARAM is an emerging memory technology exhibiting high endurance (> 10^7 P/E cycles), ultra-high retention (>1000 years), and ultra-low switching energy per unit area.
-This compound semiconductor-based non-volatile memory (NVM) works on the principle of triple-barrier resonant tunneling (TBRT) using InAs/AlSb heterostructures.
-Single memory cells are fabricated on GaAs and Si substrates.
-In addition, a physics-based compact model has been proposed to accurately capture the real-time trapping/de-trapping of charges in the floating gate (FG) and utilized for the synapse simulations.
-Array-level simulations and benchmarking highlight the promise of this technology as a next-generation non-volatile memory cells.
-Additionally, a circuit-level macro-model is employed to evaluate and benchmark the on-chip learning performance in terms of area, latency, energy, and accuracy of an ULTRARAM synaptic core.
+ULTRARAM is an emerging memory technology exhibiting high endurance (>10^7 P/E cycles), ultra-high retention (>1000 years), and ultra-low switching energy per unit area.
+This compound-semiconductor-based non-volatile memory (NVM) works on the principle of triple-barrier resonant tunneling (TBRT) using InAs/AlSb heterostructures.
+Single memory cells have been fabricated on GaAs and Si substrates.
+A physics-based compact model is proposed to accurately capture the real-time trapping/de-trapping of charges in the floating gate (FG) and utilized for synapse simulations.
+Benchmarking with other emerging memories highlight the promise of this technology as a next-generation non-volatile memory.
+Specifically, a circuit-level macro-model is employed to evaluate and benchmark the on-chip learning performance in terms of area, latency, energy, and accuracy of an ULTRARAM synaptic core.